 like a racing, raging river.

 "I thought to save you through the stroke:

 Instead of striking evil down,

 I struck my own heart to the ground.

 and have never found the pieces."

-"So, 'twas still you, the soft white lights,
+"’Twas shards of you, the soft white lights

 And so these two who started,

 Then from his perch, the cat dropped down